Chapter 2 - Mr. Modesto

 As soon as the next morning came, Anon was set in being the first one to step into the office.
 The disgraceful show he had put on the day prior would not make a return, and to make sure of it he tidied his appearance and walked straight towards the janitor’s closet.
 He knew the room had the dire need for slight hospitability, something that became even more apparent now that a woman would be there with them.
 And since the janitor was hired to clean up once or twice a week, he figured he might as well sweep the floor himself.

 Nonetheless, the closet was empty.
-None of the appliances were anywhere to be found, and Anon had to throw the idea away for the time being.
+None of the cleaning supplies were anywhere to be found, and Anon had to throw the idea away for the time being.
 Instead, he headed to the office room to rearrange what he could and win back some space as he waited for the foreigners, but as he walked in, a morning breeze blew over his body right after he opened the door.

 Inside the room he saw Ms. Resnick again, lightly dressed in her white blouse and lengthy skirt, swinging her feathered tail while sweeping the floor.
 Anon stared at her, stunned by her presence.
 Her eyes looked back at him, making him quickly drop his face down at the sudden remorse growing in his heart.